VA construction loans: Step-by-step guide

 If you’re a veteran or military service member eligible for a VA loan, you can use that loan as a construction loan to purchase land and build a new home from the ground up.
 You can alternatively use the loan to purchase an existing home and modify it to fit your vision.

 Many are also exempt from paying the VA funding fee, a typical requirement for VA loans, according to Jerry Thomas, a construction loan officer specializing in VA and FHA loans at Cranbrook Loans in Clinton Township, Michigan.
+For example, he says, “Vets that collect VA disability income are exempt from the fee.”

 How to get a VA construction loan